Care For Newcomer Children

-- Prepares newcomer children with English language and other school readiness skills
+Prepares newcomer children with English language and other school readiness skills.
+Runs concurrent with the centre’s English day classes.

 The Care for Newcomer Children offers two types of care, Long Term Care which runs concurrent with the Centre’s English day classes and a Short Term Care for Children of Clients using our many services offered here at the NFAMC.